crowdlingo/course/src/speaking/film.md

 ## Vocabulary

 <vocab-list>
+- particularly
+  - to a distinctly greater extent or degree than is common
+- terrific
+  - very great or intense
+- watching
+  - the act of observing
 - remember
   - recall knowledge from memory
-- attractive
-  - pleasing to the eye or mind especially through beauty or charm
-- particularly
-  - to a distinctly greater extent or degree than is common
-- soundtrack
-  - sound recording on a narrow strip of a motion picture film
-- charismatic
-  - possessing an extraordinary ability to attract
 - heartfelt
   - sincerely earnest
-- especially
-  - to a distinctly greater extent or degree than is common

 <!-- blank -->